bytedeck/bytedeck/Installation.md

-# Hackerspace installation instructions
+# Hackerspace installation instructions for students
 LMS for Timberline Secondary School's Digital Hackerspace

 #### Preparation
 1. Install Python 3: `sudo apt install python3`
 1. Install Git: `sudo apt install git`.
-If working in Windows, install [git bash](https://git-for-windows.github.io/)
+If working in Windows, install [Git Bash](https://git-for-windows.github.io/)
-1. Create a dir for project called `hackerspace`, e.g: `~/Developer/hackerspace`
+1. Pick/create a location for the project, e.g: `~/Developer`

 #### Python Virtual Environment
+1. If on Windows, open Git Bash as an administrator
+2. On Linux, ensure you are using Python 3.x: `python -V` (Some distros might have Python 2.7 installed)
+3. Install virtualenv: `pip install virtualenv`
+2. Move to the parent directory of the project: `cd ~/Developer`
+2. Create the virtual env: `virtualenv hackerspace`
+3.